hpcc-systems/HPCC-Platform/devdoc/CodeReviews.md

   ...rather than wasting time trying to second-guess the reviewer.
 - Contributors should feel free to push back if they consider comments are too picky.\
   The reviewer can either agree, or provide reasons why they consider it to be an issue.
+- The reviewer should not extend the scope of the original change.\
+  If the change could be extended, or only partially solves the issue, a new JIRA should be created for the extra work.
+If the change will introduce regressions, or fundamentally fails to solve the problem then this does not apply!
 - Clearly indicate if a review is incomplete.\
   Sometimes a significant design problem means the rest of the code has not been reviewed in detail.
 Other times an initial review has picked up a set of issues, but the reviewer needs to go back and check other aspects in detail.
 If this is the case it should be explicitly noted.
 - Repeated issues.\